DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

   DevExpress.Export.ExportSettings.EncodeCsvExecutableContent = DevExpress.Utils.DefaultBoolean.True;
   ```

 This setting is not enabled by default because escaped content (everything that starts with "=", "-", "+", "@", "") in CSV can be unacceptable in many use-case scenarios.
-For example, escaping will brake text values that happed to start with "=" or negative numbers.
-For example:
+For example, escaping brakes text values that start with "=" or negative numbers:
 ```
 Product Name,Quantity Per Unit,Unit Price,Units In Stock, Status
 """=Chai""",10 boxes x 20 bags,$18.00,39,$702.00, """-10%"""